Ben Heneghan: Fleetwood Town

 On 21 September 2023, Heneghan joined Fleetwood Town on a contract of undisclosed length, becoming Lee Johnson's first signing as manager of the Cods.
-The team had endued a poor start to the 2023–24 season, conceding an excessive amount of goals.
+The team had endued a poor start to the 2023–24 season, conceding an excessive number of goals.
 He impressed on his debut at Burton Albion two days later, despite giving away a penalty, which Johnson blamed on a lack of match sharpness after ten months without a game.
 He was named in the EFL Team of the Week and the Football League Paper's Team of the Day for his performance in a 3–0 win over Port Vale at Highbury Stadium on 3 February.
 He was released at the end of the season after having made 37 League One starts in Fleetwood's unsuccessful attempt to avoid relegation.

 Port Vale

 On 24 July 2024, Heneghan joined League Two club Port Vale on a two-year contract, reuniting with former Sheffield Wednesday manager Darren Moore.
 On 16 November, he won praise for his performance in a 1–0 win at Morecambe having made 14 clearances, five interceptions and two tackles throughout the game.
 He was named on The Football League Paper's Team of the Day for his performance in a 2–1 win at Doncaster Rovers on 4 January.
 He picked up an injury during training in March was ruled out for the rest of the 2024–25 season.
 He played 25 league games, helping the team to secure an automatic promotion place.

+He was named on EFL Team of the Week as he "orchestrated play from the back" in a 0–0 draw with Wycombe Wanderers on 15 November 2025.
+Two weeks later, he was again in the EFL Team of the Week after a "defensive masterclass" in a 1–0 defeat at Lincoln City.
+He sustained a concussion on 24 February and fell awkwardly, leading to him to be out of action for three months.
+The club were relegated by the time he returned to fitness.
+He was released upon the expiry of his contract.
+He was part of the 39-man Professional Footballers' Association (PFA) free agent squad in July 2026, and scored for Bradford City whilst on trial there.